tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 - `value` will determine if we want the rotation to turn on or off
 - `fixed_rotation` will determine the rotation, which will be set and present throughout the 2D level

-The rotation should be an `export` variable since some 2D platforming levels might be set at an angle in the 3D space. **Add** this to the top of the script:
+The rotation should be an `export` variable since some 2D platforming levels might be set at an different angle in the 3D space. **Add** this to the top of the script:
 ```GDScript
 @export var camera_angle : Vector3 = Vector3.ZERO
 ```